An Introduction to Stochastic Calculus and Itô's Lemma

 Itô’s Lemma

-But in stochastic calculus, there’s a twist—we get an extra term.
+In stochastic calculus, we get one extra term.
 For a process $X_t$ satisfying

 So $(dX_t)^2 = \sigma^2 \, dt$, which is not negligible.